CuriousGeorge121/infosys222/week01/week01.md

 22222 | Steven Roger | 222 Patriot Street
 22222 | Peggy Carter | 999 Marvel Avenue
 99999 | John Reese | 314 Machine Place
-- The command to get the names of holders with check accounts:
+- Suppose we have a related relation __Holder__, the command to get the names of holders with check accounts:

 	```
 SELECT name